rHermes/contests/README.md

   + Nice implementation of A*
 + 1019 - Line painting
   + I implemented the damn datastructure myself, and I'm proud of it.
++ 1074 - Very Short problem
+  + I like that I managed to implement it in C, and using so little memory.
 + 1100 - Final Standings
   + First time I heard of counting sort.